tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Part_2.md

 I let the question linger around us unanswered.
 What was there for me to say?

 Look at it like this: there are only two reasons I would have those words memorized.
-Either we had stumbled upon an impossibly coincidental overlap in our life histories, or I was the one who had tormented her with the prophecy for nearly two decades.
+Either we had stumbled upon an impossibly coincidental overlap in our life histories, or I was the one who had tormented her with the prophecy for nearly two decades (which is how long her harassment lasted).
 She quickly ruled out the latter, leaving only one explanation.

 Not only had we both suffered at the hands of that prophecy, but in our twenty-three years of marriage, it had remained unsaid.
 The odds of it felt dizzyingly astronomical.